bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 53°
-- Light Rain and Breezy
+- Drizzle and Breezy
-- 67% humidity
+- 83% humidity
-- 16 mph wind
+- 20 mph wind
-- 88% cloud cover
+- 79% cloud cover
 - 56 AQI 🟨
 - 0.06 inches of rain in the past 24 hours
-- 0.47 inches of rain expected in the next 48 hours
+- 0.4 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>